 Everyone knows Silicon Valley has money.
-What they don't tell you is that most of it is locked in stock options — and the men who have it aren't always sure how to spend it.
+What most people miss is that a lot of it is locked in stock options, and the men who have it aren't always sure how to spend it.

-That's the real question when you're looking for a Sugar Daddy in San Jose: not whether the wealth exists, but whether the man in front of you has access to it, and whether he's the kind of person who's willing to be genuinely generous.
-The two things are not the same.
-This guide is about telling the difference.
+So the real question isn't whether the wealth exists.
+It's whether the man in front of you can actually access his money, and whether he's the kind of person who's willing to be genuinely generous.
+Those are two different things, and this guide is about telling them apart.
+For the neighboring Bay Area markets, check our guides to San Francisco and Palo Alto.
+Each city has its own wealth profile and culture.

 Is Silicon Valley Money Real?
 (Yes — But It's Different)